-The scissors cut fabric expertly and they are extremely lightweight, only 2-ounce yet somehow not flimsy at all, well balanced and relatively study.
+The scissors cut fabric expertly and they are extremely lightweight, only 2-ounce yet somehow not flimsy at all, well balanced, and relatively study.
 Handles are sculpted to fit your hand, maximizing comfort, sensitivity, and control.
-Proprietary blade grinding technique provides a lasting sharp edge that cuts all the way to the tip.
+The proprietary blade grinding technique provides a lasting sharp edge that cuts all the way to the tip.

 Lightweight silk fabric usually ravels easily so you can trim it with pinking shears when necessary.

 I prefer a purple disappearing ink pen, its marks are air and water-soluble and usually disappear in 24-72 hours.
-In the instructions to the marking pen they say “do not iron over marks” but I don’t know how it is possible – I mark darts for example, then sew them and then I had to wait 24-72 hours to iron them?
+In the instructions for the marking pen, they say “do not iron over marks” but I don’t know how it is possible – I mark darts for example, then sew them, and then I had to wait 24-72 hours to iron them?
 Of course, it’s not possible – I iron them right after I sew them.
 And fortunately, I didn’t have problems with marks leaving spots.

 But this pen may be not suitable for all fabrics so always test your marking pen on scrap to be sure marks will completely disappear.